1mmanuel/Example-Portfolio/README.md

 # Example-Portfolio

-An example portfolio website made with HTML and CSS
+An example portfolio website made with HTML and CSS.